ShikshaFinder/binarymaster/UPLOAD_SETUP.md

 - **Error Handling:** Comprehensive error reporting
 - **File Validation:** File size and type validation
 - **Azure Integration:** Direct upload to Azure Blob Storage
+- **SAS URL Generation:** Secure, time-limited access URLs
+- **JSON Export:** Download image metadata as JSON file
 - **Responsive Design:** Works on desktop and mobile

 ## Usage

 1. Navigate to `/upload` for basic uploads
 2. Navigate to `/upload-advanced` for folder uploads
+3. Navigate to `/image-upload` for single image uploads with metadata
-3. Drag and drop files or click to select
+4. Drag and drop files or click to select
-4. Use the "Select Folder" button for folder uploads
+5. Use the "Select Folder" button for folder uploads
-5. Click "Upload All" to start the upload process
+6. Click "Upload All" to start the upload process
+7. For images: Add title and description, then export JSON

 ## Security Notes